Chapter 2: Safety and Traffic, Section 2: Traffic

 - Critical stage for each operation when the alternative or additional equipment, materials, or workers must be activated.

-- Communication equipment (for example, cell phones) and procedures to follow when communicating with the resident engineer’s field representatives during contingency plan activation.
+- Communication equipment and procedures to follow when communicating with the resident engineer’s field representatives during contingency plan activation.

 - Intended amount of work to be done during each closure.
 Describe the work by length, width, and unit of measure conforming to the appropriate progress pay items.